NFDI4Energy/EFZN_rdm/README.md

 > If you do not know your datasets yet, enter one or two "dummy" datasets and follow the respective questionnaire to get an idea of the amount of detail required in the DMP.

-__Software__
+### Software and Simulatio

+    {{0-1}}
-Research programmes and simulation software are essential in energy research.
+Simulations and software programmes are a special case.
+Here, not only the resulting datasets are of scientific value but also the programmes, algorithms and settings leading up to the data.Research programmes and simulation software are essential in energy research.
 Some researchers are very reluctant in sharing this part of their research work, sometimes because of economic considerations.

+    {{0-1}}
 The German Research Alliance (DFG) adresses software development in a research context in its [Guidelines for Safeguarding Good Research Practice](https://www.dfg.de/en/research_funding/principles_dfg_funding/good_scientific_practice/index.html), stating that "software programmed by researchers is made publicly available along with the source code".
 The source code must be persistent, citable and documented.
 Certain individual exceptions are possible, though.

+   {{0-1}}
 So, whether you plan to publish some, all or none of your self-developed software, you have to document well, plan ahead and ensure a good access strategy in your development team.

+    {{0-1}}
 - Versioning

   Various cloud programming platforms such as [GitLab](https://about.gitlab.com/de-de/) ensure a consistent preservation of all of your software versions, make contributions transparent and simplify collaboration.

 - Documentation